Our Team.

 In addition to the folks included here, we work closely with Elders and Knowledge Keepers in each of the local communities where we collaborate.
 In the Rockies, Elders Margaret and Terry Rider of the Îyârhe Nakoda Nation offer welcome, guidance and language lessons in Treaty 7 Territory.
 In the Yukon, all of our programs work with James and Barbara Allen of Shakat Tun Wilderness Camp, located in the traditional territory of the Champagne & Aishihik First Nations.

-We have expanded programming in 2023 to include the Maritimes.
+We expanded programming in 2023 to include the Maritimes.
 Through a growing relationship with the Confederacy of Mainland Mi’kmaq, we are working to build reciprocal relationships with local Elders at this moment.
-We are still in the initial stages of this relationship.
+We are still in the initial stages of these relationships.

 Cassandra is the quintessential people person who thrives in bringing people together to solve wicked problems.
 As Principal at Intelligent Futures, Cassandra leads her team in the delivery of projects and provides leadership to clients on an incredibly diverse range of change processes.
 An empathic listener, she has the ability to put people at ease, encouraging them to hear and be heard.
 For her leadership in championing the community’s voice in the change process, Cassandra was recognized with the 2019 Canadian Institute of Planners President’s Award for Young Planners.
 She is excited to lend her community building expertise to youth participants in Howl Experience programs.
 Having witnessed successful youth-designed community projects, she knows the impact that these projects can have both on the community and the youth participants themselves.